jhpyle/docassemble/_docs/scalability.md

 In the "Load Balancers" section, select the `docassembleLb` load balancer, and open the "Listeners" tab.
 Click "Edit" next to the HTTP listener.
-Set the "Default target group" to "http-redirect."
+Set the "Default target group" to "http-redirect," if it is not selected already.

 Once those changes are saved, edit the "rules" for the HTTPS listener.

-There will be one default rule set up, and it will incorrectly say that requests should be routed to the `http-redir` target group.
+There will be one default rule set up, and it will incorrectly say that requests should be routed to the `http-redirect` target group.
 This is the proper setting for HTTP (port 80), but not for HTTPS (port 443), so you need to change it.
 Click the button to edit rules, and edit the default rule.
 Change it so that it forwards to the `web`